samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 ## Justification

 The included notebook [Benchmark Model](../notebooks/Benchmark Model.ipynb) trains and tests a Gaussian Naive Bayes classifier using the AudioFeatureGenerator.
-While the benchmark model achieves a training score of `0.18297`, when evaluated aginst the test dataset its accuracy only reaches `0.05934`.
+While the benchmark model achieves a training score of `0.18297`, when evaluated against the test dataset its accuracy only reaches `0.05934`.
 The mean test accuracy of the CNN-based model was `0.22791`, outperforming the benchmark model by a factor of `3.8 X`.

 To see a breakdown of how the predictor fares for each species, a confusion matrix is plotted in the notebook [Model Inference and Testing](../notebooks/Model Inference and Testing.ipynb) and shown in @Fig:confusion_matrix.